mikepqr/algorithms/notes/03-induction.md

  2. If n+1 is not prime then it is the product of numbers smaller than itself.
     But all numbers smaller than itself are themselves the products of primes.
     QED.

+## Recursive data types

+(not in lecture)

+Recursive data types are defined in terms of base cases and constructor cases.
+E.g. strings of brackets, brkts

+ - _Base case_.
+The empty string λ
+ - _Constructor case_.
+If s ∈ brkts then s] and s[ are in brkts.

+Or matched strings of brackets, recmatch

+ - _Base case_. λ ∈ recmatch
+ - _Constructor case_.
+If s, t ∈ recmatch then [s]t ∈ recmatch.

+## Structural induction

+Prove some property P holds for all elements of a recursively defined data type

+ - Prove it holds for the base cases
+ - Prove it holds for the constuctor cases assuming it is true for the component data items.

+It is possible to express ordinary induction as a special case of structural
+induction:

+ - base case: 0 ∈ ℕ
+ - constructor: if n ∈ ℕ then the successor n+1 of n is also in ℕ.

+## Functions review

+    f : A → B

+f is a function with domain A and codomain B.

+    f(a) = b

+f assigns a ∈ A to b ∈ B.

+A function that is not defined on some elements of A is partial (e.g. 1/x).
+A function that is defined on all elements is total.

+To find the set of values a function takes when applied on some subset S ⊂ A

+    f(S) ::= {b ∈ B | f(s) = b for some s ∈ S}

+Applying f to a set S is called pointwise application. f(S) is the image of S under f.

+The set of values that arises from applying f to all possible arguments is the range.

+## Arithemtic expression parsing

+Let Aexp be the set of arithmetic expressions in terms of x.

+ - _Base cases_.
+   - x ∈ Aexp
+   - The numeral k ∈ N is in Aexp
+ - _Constructor cases_.
+If e, f ∈ Aexp
+   - (e + f) ∈ Aexp
+   - (e * f) ∈ Aexp
+   - -e ∈ Aexp

+Imagine a function eval : Aexp x ℤ → ℤ which evaluates Aexps for a particular choice of x ∈ ℤ, say n.
+Defined recursively

+ - _Base cases_.
+   - e is x: eval(x, n) ::= n
+   - e is k: eval(k, n) ::= k
+ - _Constructor cases_.
+   - e is e1 + e2: eval(e1 + e2, n) ::= eval(e1, n) + eval(e2, n)
+   - e is e1 * e2: eval(e1 * e2, n) ::= eval(e1, n) * eval(e2, n)
+   - e is -e1: eval(-e1, n) ::= -eval(e1, n)